What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
-As you might assume, older air conditioners could more frequently experience leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
+As you can imagine, older air conditioners more often have leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

-Recall that in order to purchase R22, you have to be an EPA-certified technician.
+Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the average homeowner is unable to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which increases expenses.
-This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+In addition, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

-The cost of R22 is dramatically increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.
+The cost of R22 is radically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our professionals come out to review your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll advise an upgrade because of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can check your user’s manual.
-If that doesn’t work either, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+If you can’t locate it, you can grab your user’s manual.
+Otherwise, you can reach out to your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating tests than R22.
+The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
-We strongly against against this route.
-Normally a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
-It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this crucial step is skipped, your system will quickly stop running, and you’ll end up installing a new unit anyway.
-If you insist on exploring retrofitting, then consult with an HVAC professional to determine your best option.
+We strongly against against this choice.
+Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
+It often costs the homeowner more money, and virtually always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
+If this critical step is avoided, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC professional to determine your best replacement refrigerant.

-Your manufacturer will possibly not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s typically just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we keep track of any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
-To avoid an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old system before it doesn’t work.
-If you’re thinking the same thing, then you’re in good company!
+It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To reduce the chances of an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
+If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
-You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, systems installed after 2010 could still use R22, so it’s wise to check with an HVAC Expert.
+You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-To summarize, if your HVAC equipment was produced prior to January 2010, specifically if it’s older than a decade, you have these options:
+To summarize, if your HVAC equipment was produced prior to January 2010, specifically if it’s older than a decade, you have some options:

-- Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
-This is not advised.
+1. Contact an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
+This is not what we recommend.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-You aren’t required by law to replace your air conditioner.
-At some point, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.
+You are not required by the law to replace your air conditioner.
+Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

-The ideal option is to get a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment will also be more efficient and give you superior comfort, helping to reduce your energy costs.
+The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment will also be more efficient and present you superior comfort, helping to reduce your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, our team is here.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, our team is here.
+Reach out to Service Experts Heating, Air Conditioning & Plumbing today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.

 The good news

-While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+While making the switch to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
 It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.